oop7/Nasa-apod-gallery/README.md

  ## 🔽 Download

-You can download the most recent version of tool [here](https://codeload.github.com/oop7/nasa-apod-gallery/zip/refs/heads/main)
+You can download the most recent version of website [here](https://codeload.github.com/oop7/nasa-apod-gallery/zip/refs/heads/main)

 ## ⚙️ Setup and Installation